The need for services for men in Singapore

-During this circuit breaker period, many people are feeling stressed and struggling with what's happening at home.
+During these trying times of the Covid-19 pandemic, many people are feeling stressed and struggling with what's happening at home.
 If you have a tendency to use violence against your family and loved ones and you want to change, help is available.
-Life might be particularly stressful during COVID and the CB.
+Life might be particularly stressful now.
 There are stressors that many people are facing in their personal and work lives, with the added anxiety taking care of our health and well-being.
 SAFV understands that there are triggers that can make it hard for one to control their behaviours.

 You may have questions about how to cope with what you are going through.
 We welcome your questions.
 SAFV will respond to your questions with ideas about alternatives to violence and refer you to services available in the community to help you in your journey of change.

 The National CARE Hotline is available 24/7 if you need to speak to someone immediately and specialists trained in psychological first aid are available to answer your call.